• Skip to primary navigation

 You’re a writer, but you can – and should – be more specific than that.

-As a freelance health writer, I’m all for specialising.
+As a Sydney-based freelance medical writer, I’m all for specialising.
 I believe having a niche provides a range of benefits that can help you to market yourself as a freelance writer, secure high-quality clients and keep your schedule full.

 How I found my writing niche